10 nights. 3 cities. 1 toddler.

 And a busy toddler at that!!!

 Miss Bailey and I recently traveled to Houston, San Juan (PR), and NYC.
 I’m thriving on the energy from summer break, as I’d just returned from Chicago JUST AFTER we’d returned from Vegas.
 Yes, despite the perception of some, babies can travel to Las Vegas!
 I kept her out of the casinos and away from booze.
 Although I have to admit, I did do a bit of online gambling on websites like bonusetu.com whilst she was was asleep.
 I really enjoy using online casinos and since I couldn’t go to a real casino, it seemed like the perfect option for me!
 I would really recommend it.
+If you haven’t ever gambled online and you’re a little apprehensive to get started due to the plethora of gambling sites, you might want to read more here into beginner guides and information for first-time online casino players!

 The reason for being in Houston was not what I expected but you can read about the situation awaiting my arrival here.